dairin0d/macros-recorder/README.md

 Also, the results may be not reproducible because of the wrong context, or due to the differences between operators' behavior in modal and non-modal regimes.

+The addon also allows you to save parameters of procedurally generated objects and regenerate them afterwards.
+To save procedural parameters, invoke "Regenerate procedural object" operator just after you have created the object.
+Invoke it again anytime afterwards to change the parameters.

+*Important!*
+Procedural parameters are saved in the active object, so make sure the right one is selected.
+Also, regeneration would replace the whole object's data, so any changes you did to mesh/curve/etc. would be erased.

 Installing
 ----------